 - Midyear enrollees must complete their PER within two weeks of enrollment being accepted, signed PER must be received by the Nenana office before limited funding and recycle materials will be available for use.

 - Parents will meet with assigned site office certified teacher quarterly to discuss student progress and turn in work samples

-Families can be reimbursed up to $50 of monthly charges.
-Internet charges are NOT taken out of student allotments.
-Please refer to the CyberLynx Handbook for more information, reimbursement forms and restrictions.
+Families can be reimbursed up to $50 for monthly charges.
+Internet charges are NOT taken out of student allotments but are over and above the allotment.
+Please refer to the CyberLynx Handbook for more information, reimbursement forms, and restrictions.

-Late Enrollees are students who enroll during “count” period (September 29th – October 24th).
+Late Enrollees are students who enroll during the “count” period (typically the month of October).
 Students enrolling during this period will have an adjusted student fund account.
-Please contact site office for funding chart.
+Please contact the site office for a funding chart.